 Any Honors students can conduct project work with a faculty mentor on campus in the summer and the Honors Program covers room and board, and a modest amount to cover research supplies.
 For current students who join our 11-week program, an additional stipend is available on a competitive basis.
 Students typically stay in a townhouse on campus and they participate in a variety of trips and other sponsored extracurricular activities, as well as conducting research on campus and in the field.

 If you have been accepted to the Honors Program, you can participate in our five-week "Pre-Frosh" Summer Project Program starting even before your first official semester at Clarkson!
 Almost half of our incoming class joined us in Summer 2012 and they got to know the campus and faculty, and to make friends with other students before the mad rush at the start of the academic year.

 Go to Summer Research

 The Honors Thesis is required of all students who graduate with the Honors degree.
-The Honors Thesis is a written manuscript that presents a piece of original scholarship conducted under the guidance of a faculty mentor.
-It is typically based on research or creative work within the student’s major field of inquiry, but it is also possible to engage in other fields as long as the work meets appropriate level of scholarly achievement in that field.
-Most of our students do research with some kind of “experimental design,” which traditionally advances a hypothesis to be proved or disproved, but students may pursue a literary undertaking (e.g. a novel or screenplay, or a series of poems, plays, or short stories), a portfolio of creative works (e.g. paintings, photographs, or digital media), an installation (e.g. sculpture or museum exhibit), a design project or a business plan.
+The Honors Thesis is a written manuscript that presents original scholarship conducted under the guidance of a faculty mentor.
+It is typically based on research, design or creative work within the student’s major field of inquiry, but it is also possible to engage in other fields as long as the work meets appropriate level of scholarly achievement in that field.
+Most of our students do projects with some kind of “experimental design,” which traditionally advances a hypothesis to be proved or disproved, but students may pursue a literary undertaking (e.g. a novel or screenplay, or a series of poems, plays, or short stories), a portfolio of creative works (e.g. paintings, photographs, or digital media), an installation (e.g. sculpture or museum exhibit), a design project or a business plan.